huaweicodelabs/AnalyticsKit/Android/Analytics_android_Java_Full/readme.md

 First download Hmsanalyticskitdemo by cloning this repository or downloading an archived snapshot.

-In Android Studio, click Open an existing Android Studio project, and select analytics-sample.
+In Android Studio, click Open an existing Android Studio project, and select "Analytics_android_Java_Full".

 You can use the gradlew build command to build the project directly.